 Rochester NH

 Motor and fuel oil (free of water, gasoline and other contaminants) and antifreeze are accepted by many towns at their Highway Garages or transfer stations.
-Click under the TOWN PROGRAMS to see if yours does.
+Check the town programs to see if yours does.

 Advance Auto Parts stores accept motor oil, transmission fluid, hydraulic oil, gear oil, power steering fluid and used vehicle batteries .